Overview of the baker process#

 Baking is possible with Concordium Wallet for Android, Concordium Legacy Wallet, and Desktop Wallet, however the process differs between them.
 The overviews below give a brief description of the process.

 If you plan to be a baker, Concordium recommends using the Desktop Wallet.

 To check the minimum amount required to become a baker, see Show chain parameters.

-This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain.
-The guide assumes that you’ll be using the Desktop Wallet in combination with a Ledger Nano S hardware wallet to generate baker key and that you’ll be running the baker node on a server with Ubuntu.
+This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain, using Desktop Wallet in combination with a LEDGER device to generate baker keys.

-The Desktop Wallet requires that you store your keys on a Ledger Nanos S hardware device.
+The Desktop Wallet requires that you store your keys on a LEDGER device.
 This is to ensure that your private account keys are kept secure.
-To be able to use the Ledger Nano S with the Desktop Wallet, you must install the Concordium Ledger App on the hardware wallet.
-See Install the Ledger App guide
+To be able to use the LEDGER device with the Desktop Wallet, you must install the Concordium LEDGER App on the hardware wallet.
+See Install the Ledger App guide.

 You’ll need to install and set up the Desktop Wallet to create and manage identities and accounts and add a baker.
 See Set up the Desktop Wallet.

 Once you’ve installed the Desktop Wallet, you must set up an identity and an initial account.
-We also recommend that you create a separate account to use as a baker account.
+You may want to create a separate account to use as a baker account, since the Identity Provider knows the user who submits the initial account to the chain.
 See Create an identity and an initial account in the Desktop Wallet and Create an account in the Desktop Wallet.